 - Results in finding architecture bugs earlier

-Development team will be able to implement application security as part of the design and development process by using threat modelling to identify threats, risks and mitigation during designing phase.
-There are various threat modelling methodologies available.
+The development team will be able to implement application security as part of the design and development process by using threat modeling to identify threats, risks, and mitigation during the designing phase.
+There are various threat modeling methodologies available.
 We will be discussing 8 methodologies:

-STRIDE is a methodology developed by Microsoft for threat modelling.
+1. STRIDE: STRIDE is a methodology developed by Microsoft for threat modeling.
 It provides a mnemonic for security threats in six categories:

-- Spoofing: An adversary posing as another user, component, or other system that has an identity in the system being modelled.
+- Spoofing: An adversary posing as another user, component, or another system that has an identity in the system being modeled.

 - Tampering: The modification of data within the system to achieve a malicious goal.

 - Repudiation: The ability of an adversary to deny performing some malicious activity in absence of sufficient proof.

 - Information Disclosure: The exposure of protected data to a user that is not otherwise allowed access to that data.